 - Virgin Mobile – Samsung is one of only four phone brands offered by Virgin Mobile and phones are often bundled in with Samsung tablets and other tech.
 Plans include data rollover and data-free messaging on Twitter, Facebook Messenger and WhatsApp.

-- Vodafone – Vodafone mainly offers the premium Samsung phones and its Red Entertainment plans include a two-year subscription to Amazon Prime Video, Spotify, a NOW TV Entertainment Pass or Sky Sports Mobile TV.
+- Vodafone – Vodafone mainly offers the premium Samsung phones and its Red Entertainment plans include a two-year subscription to Amazon Prime Video, Spotify, a NOW TV Entertainment Membership or Sky Sports Mobile TV.

 Alternative phone brands

 If you’re not completely sold on getting a Samsung Galaxy phone, these are the brands that we’d consider to be genuine alternatives, especially at the top end of the market.